-Arrested by cops, questioned by ISI, Indian officials in Pak to be released
+Indian officials in Pak high commission released, visible injuries noticed

-New Delhi, June 15: Two officials of the Indian High Commission in Pakistan will be released soon, official sources have said.
+New Delhi, June 15: Two officials of the Indian High Commission in Pakistan have been released, official sources have said.
 The move comes in the wake of the strong demarche that India issued.

+They were handed over to the two Indian High Commission officials.
+Sources said that they were injury marks on the two officials.

 There has been marked tensions between India and Pakistan of late.
 Reports from Pakistan say that they were arrested by the police in connection with a hit and run case.
 The ISI too questioned them, the source also added.